 Among Sharon's many professional achievements is her PEER PRESSURE REVERSAL program--one of the most highly respected refusal skills programs for children and teens in the nation--which she has personally brought to over one million people across the U.S. and in Australia, South Africa, Switzerland, Spain, Canada, Malaysia, Turkey, the Philippines, and Micronesia.
 Her nine widely acclaimed books include an elementary-series that she 'co-authored' with Nicholas, her savvy Cocker Spaniel!
 Her guide for teens, "How to Say No and Keep Your Friends, 2nd Edition," became a bestseller.
 A parent guide, "Peer Pressure Reversal: An Adult Guide to Developing a Responsible Child, 2nd Ed.," is used in many university's counselor education programs and has been read by parents and counselors world-wide.

-She is a clinical member of the American Association for Marriage and Family Therapy and a past president of Northern Metro Counseling Association.
-She also writes a monthly parenting column for Families Online Magazine.Com.
+She is a member of the Texas Counseling Association and a past president of Northern Metro Counseling Association and North Texas Juvenile Officers Association.